Instructions for AuthorsSee also: Copyright Transfer Form | Permissions Form | Author and Editor Discount | Information for Editors

 You must get permission from the copyright owner, normally the PUBLISHER of the original article (not the author).
 You can ask the copyright owner (original publisher) to sign our Permissions Form.
 Please send us the signed form.
-You are responsible for the payment of any fee that may be payable to the copyright owner.
+You must also pay any required fee to the copyright owner.

 Is it OK to "adapt" a previously published figure or table?

 You still need permission from the copyright owner, normally the PUBLISHER of the original article (not the author).
 You can ask the copyright owner (original publisher) to sign our Permissions Form.
 Please send us the signed form.
-You are responsible for the payment of any fee that may be payable to the copyright owner.
+You must also pay any required fee to the copyright owner.

 What is copyright and how can I avoid infringement?

 Copyright is a set of rights that includes the right to copy, distribute and adapt the work.
 Copyright does not protect ideas, only their expression.
 In the case of previously published figures or tables, normally it is the PICTORIAL PRESENTATION of the information that is copyright, not the information itself.
 Rather than adapting the original figure, draw your own figure.
 Even though it presents the same data or information as the original, as long as it does not significantly resemble the original you probably will not need permission from the copyright owner.
 For example, a bar chart is not the same as a pie chart even though it contains the same information.
 If you draw your own figure (rather than "adapt") you probably will not need permission from the copyright owner; however you should reference the original article in your manuscript in the usual way.

 Can you draw, redraw, touch-up or adapt figures for me?

 No. We are not able to offer help with your figures.
 They will be printed as supplied by you.